aogriffiths/relay/relay-specification.md

-Long versions includes examples and useful extracts from the PubSubHubbub specification. __Read these if you are implementing Relay or would find background and examples useful.__
+Long versions includes examples and useful extracts from the PubSubHubbub specification. __Read these if you would find background and examples useful.__

-Short versions omit these and other non-normative information. __Read the these if you are only looking for the normative parts of the specifications or to see how simple the specification really is.__
+Short versions omit these and other non-normative information. __Read the these if you want to see how simple the specification really is.__

 The Published versions are official approved releases of the specification.
 The Editor's Draft is the latest _work in progress_ version.